liquidinstruments/moku-examples/docs/moku-cli.md

 ## Introduction

 Moku CLI (`mokucli`) is a command line utility to quickly access various features of the Moku hardware.
+It is also used internally by various client driver packages for functions such as decoding data streams.

-Latest packages are available to download from, [Software & Packages](https://www.liquidinstruments.com/resources/software/).
+The latest packages are available to download from [Utilities](https://www.liquidinstruments.com/software/utilities/).
 The installation wizard will configure everything needed to launch the CLI successfully.

-Linux users can either create a symbolic link in the `/usr/local/bin` directory or set `MOKU_CLI_PATH` environment variable to the absolute path of `mokucli`.

 :::warning
-Moku CLI is evolving and is subject to change.
+Moku CLI commands are evolving and subject to change.
+It is not recommended to script your interactions with this utility.
 :::

-**Usage**:
+### Search path
+When using the installers above for Windows or Mac, the `mokucli` will be discoverable from any client driver package, e.g. MATLAB or Python.

+For **Linux**, the user must manually either

+1. Create a symbolic link to `mokucli` in the `/usr/local/bin` directory, or
+2. Set `MOKU_CLI_PATH` environment variable to the absolute path of `mokucli`.

+## Usage

 ```console
 $ mokucli [OPTIONS] COMMAND [ARGS]...
 ```

-**Options**:
+### Options

 * `--version` : Display the version and exit
 * `--install-completion`: Install auto completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.

-**Commands**:
+### Commands

 * `calibration`: Calibrate the Moku
 * `convert`: Convert Liquid Instruments binary file to CSV, NPY or MAT